RalleYTN/XInput-Plugin-for-JInput/README.md

 ## Changelog

+### Version 1.2.1

+- BUGFIX #3: Fixed a bug that caused rumblers to not function as intended.
+WARNING when updating from a previous version make sure to test wether the rumbling intensity is still within the desired range.
+It could happen that rumbling now has double the intensity.

 ### Version 1.2.1-SNAPSHOT

 - TEMPORARY BUGFIX: rumblers do not work as intended due to a problem with unsigned integers in the XInput Wrapper library; a proper fix will come at a later date